rehasantiago/angular-internship-assignment/README.md

 # angular-internship-assignment
-An angular application that consists of a sign in,login and a hompage component
+An angular application consisting of a sign in,login and a hompage component
 ## To install all the dependencies
 npm install
 ## To run the application